-Note In accordance with the notification issued by the Ministry of Corporate Affairs dated 24 March 2021, re-measurement of defined benefit plans shall be recognised as a part of ministry of contrasted as a par
+Note: In accordance with the notification issued by the Ministry of Corporate Affigirs dated 24 March 2021, re-measurement of defined benefit plans shall be recognised as a part of retained earnings.
+Accordingly, re-measurement of defined benefit plans shall be recognised as a part of retained earnings. plans has been disclosed as part of retained earnings.